What You Need to Know About Ad Position

 In late February, Google announced it will sunset average ad position this September.
 While this announcement shouldn’t come as a complete surprise, it is a significant mindset shift since average position has been around for more than 15 years.
 When Google removed right rail ads in 2016, it made the average position metric even more erroneous, so it was only a matter of time until they removed it entirely.

 Google goes on to explain that average position was never intended to indicate where your ads were necessarily showing on the page, but rather the order your ad appeared in relation to other ads in the auction.
 This discrepancy is precisely why last November Google rolled out more meaningful metrics to better show what percentage of your ads appear at the top of the page.
-Top and absolute top will soon be the only (and more accurate) way to tell you the location of your ads on the search engine result pages (or as us marketers call them, SERPs).
+Top and absolute top will soon be the only (and more accurate) way to tell you the location of your ads on the search engine result pages (or as we marketers call them, SERPs).

 What it Means for You